PreschoolKindergartenFirst Grade

 Day 2 (Tuesday): The Treasure Hunt

-Now that the letter is revealed, it's time to find it in the wild!
-Your mission is to be 'Letter Detectives.'
-Look for the letter 'S' everywhere: on the cereal box at breakfast, on street signs during a walk, on the cover of a book.
-Every time someone spots one, they can shout 'Letter S spotted!'
-This connects the abstract shape of the letter to its real-world purpose.
-This is a powerful pre-reading skill we discuss in our School Readiness Guide.
+Now that the letter is revealed, it’s time to find it in the wild.
+Your mission is to be “Letter Detectives.”
+Look for the letter “S” everywhere: on the cereal box at breakfast, on street signs during a walk, on the cover of a book.
+Every time someone spots one, they can shout, “Letter S spotted!”
+This helps connect the abstract shape of the letter to a real-world purpose.
+It’s also a strong pre-reading skill we cover in our School Readiness Guide.

 Day 3 (Wednesday): The Sensory Experience

-Today is all about feeling the letter's shape.
+Today is all about feeling the letter’s shape.
 This builds the motor memory needed for writing far more effectively than just looking at it.
-For a full breakdown of the science, check out our ultimate guide to handwriting.
+For a full guide to the science behind handwriting, check out our ultimate guide to handwriting.

 Try This: